On Convergence of Adam for Stochastic Optimization under Relaxed Assumptions: Abstract

 \section{Abstract}

-The Adaptive Momentum Estimation (Adam) algorithm is highly effective in training various deep learning tasks.
-Despite this, there's limited theoretical understanding for Adam, especially when focusing on its vanilla form in non-convex smooth scenarios with potential unbounded gradients and affine variance noise.
-In this paper, we study vanilla Adam under these challenging conditions.
-We introduce a comprehensive noise model which governs affine variance noise, bounded noise and sub-Gaussian noise.
-We show that Adam can find a stationary point with a $\mathcal{O}(\text{poly}(\log T)/\sqrt{T})$ rate in high probability under this general noise model where $T$ denotes total number iterations, matching the lower rate of stochastic first-order algorithms up to logarithm factors.
-More importantly, we reveal that Adam is free of tuning step-sizes with any problem-parameters, yielding a better adaptation property than the Stochastic Gradient Descent under the same conditions.
-We also provide a probabilistic convergence result for Adam under a generalized smooth condition which allows unbounded smoothness parameters and has been illustrated empirically to more accurately capture the smooth property of many practical objective functions.
+In this paper, we study Adam in non-convex smooth scenarios with potential unbounded gradients and affine variance noise.
+We consider a general noise model which governs affine variance noise, bounded noise, and sub-Gaussian noise.
+We show that Adam with a specific hyper-parameter setup can find a stationary point with a $\tilde{\mathcal{O}}(1/\sqrt{T})$ rate in high probability under this general noise model where $T$ denotes total number iterations, matching the lower rate of stochastic first-order algorithms up to logarithm factors.
+Moreover, we show that under the same setup, Adam without corrective terms and RMSProp can find a stationary point with a $\tilde{\mathcal{O}}(1/T+\sigma_0/\sqrt{T})$ rate which is adaptive to the noise level $\sigma_0$.
+We also provide a probabilistic convergence result for Adam under a generalized smooth condition which allows unbounded smoothness parameters and have been illustrated empirically to capture the smooth property of many practical objective functions more accurately.